30 Nov Tips for Managing Anxiety in Sobriety

 • Creating art such as painting or sculpting

-Whether you are trying to stay sober after treatment, or need continuing treatment for a mental health condition, New Method Wellness is ready to help.
-We are a dual diagnosis treatment center specializing in addiction and mental health.
+Whether you are trying to stay sober after treatment, or need continuing treatment for a behavioral health condition, New Method Wellness is ready to help.
+We are a dual diagnosis treatment center specializing in addiction and behavioral health.
 To find out more about dual diagnosis treatment and available therapy programs, contact us today.